probonopd/aarch64-squashfs-builder/README.md

 ## TODO

+* Get Xorg to work (as it does in balbes150 Armbian)
-* Check the customizations in https://github.com/drtyhlpr/rpi23-gen-image
+* Check the customizations in https://github.com/drtyhlpr/rpi23-gen-image and https://github.com/150balbes/Build-Armbian/blob/master/lib/distributions.sh

 ## Acknowlegdments